-My work has consistently earned me a 100 percent rating from the Humane Society which has awarded me the “Humane Champion” or the “Humane Advocate” award for seven consecutive years.
+My work in Congress has consistently earned me a 100 percent rating from the Humane Society, which has awarded me the “Humane Champion” or the “Humane Advocate” award for ten consecutive years.

 I have also received a 100 percent rating from every other group that rates voting records and is dedicated to animal protection.
 I continue to work with these groups and others to pass meaningful legislation to protect animals from cruelty.